 The new HTML5 dialog element

-The HTML5 dialog element provides native dialog box functionality, such that no more libraries are needed to create such dialogs.
+element provides native dialog box functionality, such that no more libraries are needed to create such dialogs.

 This will improve accessibility as the browser will know a dialog is a dialog, currently it does not.
 It will also allow cross-browser native dialog handling rather than relying on a third-party library.